syncfusion-content/javascript-docs/js/CircularGauge/Scales.md

 **Pointer Cap**

 **Pointer cap** is a circular shape element that is located at the center of the **Circular Gauge**.
 The pointer cap is one of the cynosure of the **Circular Gauge**.
 By customizing the pointer cap, Gauge style is improved.
 The pointer cap is modified with the object **pointerCap**.
-It contains radius, borderColor, bordrWidth, interiorGradient and backgroundColor properties.
+It contains radius, borderColor, borderWidth, interiorGradient and backgroundColor properties.
 The property **radius** is used to set the radius for the pointer cap. **interiorGradient** is used to provide the gradient effects to the pointer cap.

 {% highlight html %}